Robotics-and-AI/collaborative-tasks-benchmark/aditional_stl_files/README.md

 ## Additional 3D printable supports

-In addition to the essential and optional hardware, three supports are made available to aid the assembly process.
-These supports were used to guarantee a repeatable setup in the accompanying article while performing the proposed manufacturing assembly scenarios.

 All supports can be fixed to a T-slot aluminium extrusion frame, with the use of screws and T-nuts.

 ## Part description